aetperf/arpe.vision-documentation/docs/Viz Extension/Viz-Sankey.md

 </video>

 You can further customize the Sankey.
 In this example, the background color is set by entering a value directly.
 The link color is set to source-target.
 The column palette is set to the Tableau palette Miller Stone.
-The link percentage is set to both, and the column percentage is set to true, by selecting values in the dropdown menu.
+The link percentage is set to both by using a parameter, and the column percentage is set to true, by selecting values in the dropdown menu.

 <video src={useBaseUrl('/media/sankey-viz-custom.mp4')} controls width="600">
   Your browser does not support the video tag.